padthai-sketch/TransferWise_Case-study/README.md

 ![](https://raw.githubusercontent.com/padthai-sketch/fintech/main/1568327798.jpg)

 ---
-# **Results**
+## **Results**
+---

-Payment processing time, transfer fee, service location is what the company has been trying to improve overtime.
-To evaluate business success of the compananies in this domain, they are likely to count on the number of new accounts, positive consumer reviews, revenue growth, and the value of stocks.
+Payment processing time, transfer fee, service location is what TransferWise has been trying to improve overtime.
+Also, to evaluate business success of the compananies in this domain, they are likely to count on the number of new accounts, positive consumer reviews, revenue growth, and the value of stocks.

 To illustrate, the TransferWise annual revenue and profits report shows the company is profitable and its revenue continues to grow rapidly since 2018.
 Moreover, Transferwise is rated 4.7/5 on Trustpilot by 100,537 users, with 86% voted for excellent service, which is more than WorldRemit, one of its competitors.

 ---
-# **Recommendations**
+## **Recommendations**
-If I had to give TransferWise some suggestions, I would have advised them to include *Mobile wallet service for the international transfer*
+---

-Since the company only supports bank-to-bank transfers, which is quite limited and time-consuming, this could become its weakness compared to the competitor like WorldRemit, whose does have this service in their money transfer.
+TransferWise should invest in a *mobile wallet service* for international money transfer since the company only supports bank-to-bank transfers, which is quite limited and time-consuming.
+This could become its weakness compared to the competitor like WorldRemit, whose already have this technology as part of their money transfer service.

-If TransferWise can come up with a mobile wallet service, it will allow users to send money directly to the mobile phones of the recipient overseas.
+ If TransferWise has a mobile wallet services,the users will be able to send money directly to the mobile phones of the recipient overseas.
 The recipient will receive and can spend money right away.
-This may help TransferWise overcomes the main issue with payment speed and be more competitive.
-Additionally, the company is able to extend its market segments, increase the revenue and gain more profit in the long run.
+Not only the company is able to extend its market segments but also overcomes the current issue with the payment speed.
+This would help the company increase revenue and become more competitive in the long run.

 ---
-# *Resources*
+## *Resources*
 - <https://transferwise.com/gb/blog/the-rise-of-fintech>
 - <https://productmint.com/the-transferwise-business-model-how-does-transferwise-make-money/>
 - <https://digital.hbs.edu/platform-digit/submission/transferwise-disruptive-money-transfer/>